-The first weeks and months of being a new parent can be overwhelming, but you don't have to do it alone.
-Call, text, or email.
-They offer help navigating the complicated mental health system, provide information and referrals to local providers, and can complete a postpartum wellness plan.
+The first weeks and months of being a new parent can be overwhelming.
+Perinatal Support Washington offers help navigating the mental health system, they provide information and referrals to local providers, and can complete a postpartum wellness plan.

 All Patients Safe: Suicide Prevention for Medical Professionals is a three- or six-hour interactive self-paced training course designed to address the public health crisis and provide the necessary tools to medical providers for preventing and educating patients about suicide.